landesfeind/ppgtk/README.md

 ## Development

-PPGtk is mainly developed and tested on [Debian/GNU Linux](http://www.debian.org) Wheezy.
+`ppgtk` is mainly developed and tested on [Debian/GNU Linux](http://www.debian.org) Wheezy.

-PPGtk is written using [GOB2](http://www.jirka.org/gob.html), a preprocessor that generates valid [GObject](http://developer.gnome.org/gobject/stable) C code.
+`ppgtk` is written using [GOB2](http://www.jirka.org/gob.html), a preprocessor that generates valid [GObject](http://developer.gnome.org/gobject/stable) C code.
 Afterwards, the C code is compiled as usual.
-If you want to hack on PPGtk, you should have a look on the [GOB2 Manual](http://www.jirka.org/gob2.1.html).
+If you want to hack on `ppgtk`, you should have a look on the [GOB2 Manual](http://www.jirka.org/gob2.1.html).

 ### Documentation